 This Forum has been created to facilitate communication between people who are either in the PLN network or are interested in discussing PLN principles and techniques.

 You can also use this Forum as a way to find partners to split time with, whether in person or on the phone.

-The core of what keeps a local PLN network strong is regular attendance at open support meetings and frequent splitting of time among participants outside of support meetings.
-If you want your network to thrive, and your own healing to shoot forward, build these practices into your regular routine with discipline and commitment.
+The core of what keeps a local PLN network strong is regular attendance at support groups, and frequent splitting of time one-on-one (co-counseling) between groups.
+To see your network thrive and your own healing shoot forward, build these practices into your routine with discipline and commitment.

 Support groups are offered as often as possible, and we encourage everyone to attend at least one meeting a month and ideally one per week..
 Attendance is free, but we may ask participants to help share the cost of renting the meeting room to the extent that they can afford to do so.
 (And we are always on the lookout for free and low-cost spaces in which we can hold meetings.)